LG to buy automotive light maker ZKW for 1.1 billion euros

-SEOUL, South Korea (AP) — LG Electronics Inc. says it will acquire Austrian-based automotive light maker ZKW in the company’s biggest acquisition so far.
+SEOUL, South Korea (AP) — LG Electronics Inc. said Thursday it will acquire Austrian-based automotive light maker ZKW in the company’s biggest acquisition as its seeks a bigger share in the automotive components market.

-The South Korean company said Thursday it plans to buy a 70 percent stake in ZKW Holding, a supplier to BMW and Mercedes-Benz, for 1.4 trillion won ($1.3 billion), or 1.1 billion euros.
+The South Korean company said it plans to buy a 70 percent stake in ZKW Holding, a supplier to BMW and Mercedes-Benz, for 1.4 trillion won ($1.3 billion; 1.1 billion euros).
 Its holding company LG Corp. will purchase the remaining stake for 330 million euros ($402 million).

 LG is banking on its automotive parts business to get a stronger foothold in the market.
 LG said the purchase of ZKW, which makes high-quality lights for top automakers around the world, will enhance its auto parts business portfolio.